 In 2010 James Cracknell OBE finished a phenomenal 12th in the Marathon de Sables, cycled the inaugural Deloitte Ride Across Britain before turning his attentions to ‘James Cracknell Takes on America’ for Discovery.
 It was during this latest challenge that James suffered a near fatal accident after being struck by a truck while cycling.
 After a period of recovery James is now planning his much anticipated comeback for 2011!
 James has also managed to fit in a whole host of other physical feats: an incredible sub-three-hour marathon (2008); The London to Paris bike ride (2008); the New Zealand Coast to Coast Race (2007); the Mark Webber Challenge (2006); setting a new world record for paddling the Channel on a surf-board (2005) and has now qualified to represent Great Britain in Triathlon competing at the 2009 European Championships for his age group.

-Life as one of Britain's most successful athletes is not all boats and water and this year James has made the successful transition from the river to the studio.
-As ITV Sport's new all-action presenter he has embraced the new challenges that broadcasting has set and has already covered the Superbowl in the US, the Rugby 7s in Hong Kong and the Boat Race.
-This also included a ten-year post as a 'Daily Telegraph' journalist which is about to evolve into a figure-head columnist position over the next four years.
+Life as one of Britain’s most successful athletes is not all boats and water and James has made the successful transition from the river to the studio.
+James has embraced the new challenges that broadcasting has set and has covered huge events such as the Superbowl in the US, the Rugby 7s in Hong Kong and the Boat Race.
+He also held a ten-year post as a ‘Daily Telegraph’ journalist.
 James was the Olympic presenter for ‘ITV News at Ten’ in Bejing; hosted Channel 4’s ‘Red Bull Air Race’ and ITV 1’s ‘British Superbikes’.

-An ex-teacher and Masters graduate James' wide appeal means that he is as likely to be found on Children's BBC as he is on a debate for Radio 5Live and has presented gongs at both the BAFTAS and the Disney Kids Awards.
-In 2009 James was appointed Sustainability Ambassador by the London Organising Committee of the 2012 Olympic Games (LOCOG).
-Chosen for his ability to articulate the key areas to combating climate change to a wide audience, James will be actively involved in advising on policy issues and attending committee meetings where crucial decisions will be made.
+An ex-teacher and Master’s graduate, James’ wide appeal means that he is as likely to be found on Children’s BBC as he is on a debate for Radio 5Live and has presented gongs at both the BAFTAS and the Disney Kids Awards.
+In 2009, James was appointed Sustainability Ambassador by the London Organising Committee of the 2012 Olympic Games (LOCOG).

-Passionate and articulate, James is keen to encourage the growth of sport where he can and earlier this year was on the panel at the Observer's debate ‘Why Doesn't Sport Matter' along with key decision making figures Richard Caborn MP and Sir Trevor Brooking.
-He has the ability to tailor his experiences and is happy to work to a client’s brief to captivate and motivate a variety of audiences.
+Passionate and articulate, James has the ability to tailor his experiences and is happy to work to a client’s brief to captivate and motivate a variety of audiences.
 James speaks with a relaxed yet informative style and offers a young fresh approach to corporate speaking which is always well received.
-However his standard presentation, that is naturally adapted with each individual audience in mind, is truly inspiring and he never fails to engage his audience.
+However, his standard presentation, that is naturally adapted with each individual audience in mind, is truly inspiring and he never fails to engage his audience.
 He is relaxed, bright and extremely charismatic.
-With his natural style and sense of humour, audiences really warm to his unique laid back approach.
+With his natural style and sense of humour, audiences really warm to his unique, laid-back approach.

-James Cracknell OBE has inspired and entertained many blue chip clients including KPMG, Ernst & Young, GlaxoSmithKline, Centrica and Abbey.
-He is married to television presenter and journalist Beverley Turner, with one young son Croyde and baby daughter Kiki and is an ambassador for Adidas and BMW.
+James Cracknell OBE has inspired and entertained many blue-chip clients including KPMG, Ernst & Young, GlaxoSmithKline, Centrica and Abbey.
+He is married to television presenter and journalist Beverley Turner, with whom he has son Croyde and daughter Kiki.
+He is an ambassador for Adidas and BMW.